enthought/distributed-array-protocol/protocol.rst

 * ``padding`` : 2-tuple of ``int``, each greater than or equal to zero.
   Optional.

-  If communication padding, must be less than or equal to the number of indices owned by the neighboring process.
+  If a value represents communication padding width, it must be less than or equal to the number of indices owned by the neighboring process.

   The padding tuple describes the width of the padding region at the beginning and end of a buffer in a particular dimension.
 Padding represents extra